 Daleke DL.
 2007.
 Phospholipid flippases.
 The journal of biological chemistry 282:821-825.

 McNeil PL, Steinhardt RA.
 2003.
 Plasma membrane disruption: repair, prevention, adaptation.
 Annual review in cell and development biology.
 19:697-731.

 Nicolson GL.
 2014.
-The fluid-mosaic model of membrane structure: still relevan to understanding the structure, function and dynamics on biological membranes after more than 40 years.
-Biochimica and biophysica acta.
-1838: 1451-1466.
+The Fluid—Mosaic Model of Membrane Structure: Still relevant to understanding the structure, function and dynamics of biological membranes after more than 40years.
+Biochimica et Biophysica Acta (BBA)-Biomembranes.
+1838(6): 1451-1466.

 Atlas of Plant and Animal Histology

 Dep. of Functional Biology and Health Sciences.